timjansen/hanson/README.md

 Converting HanSON to JSON
 ----------------------------
-*hanson* is a simple command-line converter that will convert HanSON files to JSON.
+*hanson* is a command-line converter that will convert HanSON files to JSON.
 It is a Nodes.js package that can be installed using npm:
 > npm install -g hanson